Class 9 Science

 Molecules of elements

-When two of more atoms of same element combine to form a molecule these are called molecules of element.
+When two of more atoms of the same element combine to form a molecule these are called molecules of element.

 Hydrogen molecule (H2): Molecule of hydrogen is formed by the combination of two hydrogen atoms.